nageshds108/Major-Project-1/README.md

 Listing Management

-Create new property listings
+-Create new property listings
-Edit existing listings (owner only)
+-Edit existing listings (owner only)
-Delete listings (owner only)
+-Delete listings (owner only)
-View all listings with details
+-View all listings with details
-Image upload to Cloudinary
+-Image upload to Cloudinary

 Review System